itsmeeeeeee/MML/README.md

 ## Feature Extraction
 - **File**: `Features_extraction.ipynb`
 - **Description**: This notebook details the process of extracting image and text features using pre-trained models, specifically BERT for text and ResNet-50 for images.
-This step is crucial for preparing the input data for subsequent classification models.

 ## Implementation and Model Description
 This section describes the distinct approaches taken in the project, each utilizing multimodal fusion techniques and ensemble strategies to optimize performance.